openpsi-project/ReaLHF/docs/source/install.rst

    The CUDA extention will be installed only if ``REAL_CUDA`` is set to 1.
    No extention will be installed if ``REAL_NO_EXT`` is set to 1.

+   If you don't want to compile the extensions, please use the provided Docker images.

 First, clone the repository and install all dependencies: